rozlynboutin/microbiome_helper/Random-Forest-Tutorial-(UNDER-CONSTRUCTION).md

 These steps are important to make sure you're working with the right data and that it's in the format you're expecting.
 However, it's also important to avoid over-exploring your data so that you don't bias your analyses.

 ## Pre-processing

-* One of the most important steps in machine learning
-* Often the difference between the best performing model isn't the choice of algorithm, but simply how the data is pre-processed
-* Possible to transform the data using a dimension reduction technique like principal component analysis, but the downside is that it's much harder to interpret
-* RF doesn't make any assumptions about how the data is distributed so it often is not necessary to transform your data
-* However, reducing noise in your input data will improve model performance.
+Pre-processing is one of the most important steps in machine learning.
+This is because often the difference between the best performing model isn't the choice of algorithm, but simply how the data is pre-processed.
+RF doesn't make any assumptions about how the data is distributed so it often is not necessary to transform your data.
+However, reducing noise in your input data will improve model performance.
 An easy way to do this is to throw out features that are rare or have very low variance across samples.
 Any cut-offs used at this step are slightly arbitrary and would depend on the dataset.

 ### Removing Rare Features